Getting your Trinity Audio player ready...

 I, a Nephilim sorcerer called Malvic the Chaos-Ryder, had the second seat at the table.

-Next, Gene, a human cleric known as Vaughn Cipher, lifted the tail of his simplified hussar overcoat to not sit on it.
-He wore that bizarre coat everywhere.
-He claimed it was crucial to his station as the Cleric of Stories.
+Next came Gene, a human cleric known as Vaughn Cipher.
+He lifted the tail of his simplified hussar overcoat so he wouldn’t sit on it.
+For some ungodly reason, he wore that bizarre coat everywhere.
+Supposedly, it was crucial to his station as the Cleric of Stories.

 He was still tugging at his rogue bracelets.
-Once settled, he swept his hood over his head.
-Then he adjusted a tuft of his brown hair to cover his left eye, and the rest of his face fell into the shadows.
+Once settled, he swept his hood over his head and skewed a tuft of his brown hair over his left eye, leaving the rest of his face in shadows.

 Finally, Nate, a Cimmerian warrior bearing the title Cull the Bloodsoaked, nestled into position.

-All ten of his fingers shone with pewter and silver rings.
-He had pulled his long, dark hair back into a ponytail and donned his ornate warrior headband.
+All ten of his fingers gleamed with pewter and silver rings.
+He cinched his dark hair into a battle-ready ponytail and drew his headband into place as if it were a crown.

 GM